Β ,Santorini is one of the most famous Greek islands known, mostly, as a romantic summer destination.

 In the high season it is recommendable to book the table in advance.
 Anyways, we were able to get a table without booking so, I guess booking is not mandatory.

-After the dinner you will have to climb the same 300 stairs up in order to go back to the center of Oia.
+After dinner you will have to climb the same 300 stairs up.
+If you want to go back to the center of Oia of course.

 High heals not recommendable.

-In case you need some help on your way back, there are some donkeys employed as a mean of transportation from Amoudy Bay to Oia – definitely not something I would recommend but, there they are.
+In case you need some help on your way back, there are some donkeys.
+The are employed as a mean of transportation from Amoudy Bay to Oia.
+Something I would not ecommend but, there they are.

 6. VISIT THE PREHISTORIC CITY – AKROTIRI